-Table 3 reveals the attitude of the respondents towards ASCT for multiple myeloma.
+Table 3 reveals the attitude of the respondents towards ASCT for Multiple Myeloma.
 Twenty-three (63.9%) respondents agreed that ASCT can be done successfully in Nigeria while 13 responders (36.1%) did not agree.
 Majority of those that did not agree, cited lack of equipment as a major barrier.
 Twenty-seven (75%) patients agreed that the cost of the procedure can be a major drawback in carrying out the procedure in Nigeria.
 Twenty-five (69.4%) identified the perceived side effects or complication of the procedure as major road block to accessing the procedure.

 Table 3.
-Patient’s attitude towards autologous stem cell transplant in Multiple myeloma
+Patient’s attitude towards autologous stem cell transplant in Multiple Myeloma